-ThunderRidge Racing Complex has live harness racing three days a week from May 28-July 19, 2008.
+ThunderRidge Racing Complex has live harness racing three days a week from May through July.
 They also have off track wagering all year long.

-StoneCrest Sports Complex features a horse ring with 200 stables, two soccer fields, and five baseball and softball fields.
+StoneCrest Equine & Sports Complex features a horse ring with 200 stables, two soccer fields, and five baseball and softball fields.

-The Historic Samuel May House is the oldest brick house in the Big Sandy Valley and is opened for tours by appointment's
+The Historic Samuel May House is the oldest brick house in the Big Sandy Valley and is opened for tours by appointment only.